Personal, Social & Health Education

 Autumn 1: Being Me in My World

-Autumn 2: Celebrating Difference (including anti-bullying)
+Autumn 2: Celebrating Difference (including anti-bullying and E-Safety)

 Spring 1: Dreams and Goals